Privacy Policy

 If you create an account on our website or investor portal, we may collect your login credentials or similar security information.

 We may also collect personal information about individuals seeking employment with Alceon.
 This may include name, address, contact details, curriculum vitae and tax file number.
-If you are unsuccessful in your application, your personal information provided in conjunction with your job application will be destroyed.

 We may also collect your personal information indirectly from third parties or other sources like public databases, or marketing partners, for legitimate purposes including for the purpose of providing our services to you.
 These third parties may include: